Dakota Rail Regional Trail

 The Dakota Rail Trail runs 28.1 miles (42.6 km) from Wayzata to Lester Prairie, Minnesota.
 It is on part of the former track bed of the Hutchinson Spur of the Great Northern Railway.
-The railway line helped bring wheat and raw materials from Central Minnesota to the flour mills, factories and wearhouses in Minneapolis from 1885 until 2001.
+The railway line helped bring wheat and raw materials from Central Minnesota to the flour mills, factories and warehouses in Minneapolis from 1885 until 2001.
 The railway line, from which there are views of the countryside, was also designed to bring tourists to the communities on Lake Minnetonka in the late 1880s.

 The rail trail heads west from Wayzata.
 The first 13 miles are in Hennepin County, Minnesota, and the next 13.5 miles are in Carver County, Minnesota.
-Along the way it runs through many towns including Spring Park and St. Bonifacius.
+Along the way it runs through many towns, including Spring Park and St. Bonifacius.

 History

 The line was charted 1885 by James J Hill, and the St. Paul and Pacific Railway, later Great Northern Railway.
 It was known as the "Hutch Spur".

 Great Northern merged with Northern Pacific Railway, which formed Burlington Northern Railroad.
 Burlington Northern sold the line to Dakota Rail in 1985, where it operated both freight and dinner trains.

 In 1995, RailAmerica purchased the Dakota Rail.
 The last train left Hutchinson in 2001, when the line was abandoned.
 It was bought up by Hennepin County Regional Railroad Authority, Carver County and McLeod County.

-Despite being more than a decade since the rail line was officially abandoned, there are still remnants of the past railroad use including an engine house in Spring Park, various trestles, a rail spur in Mound, a rail spur at a scrapyard in Hutchinson, and a dead-end track from the Wayzata Subdivision jutting to the west and ending at the beginning of the Dakota Rail Trail.
+Despite being more than a decade since the rail line was officially abandoned, there are still remnants of the past railroad use, including an engine house in Spring Park, various trestles, a rail spur in Mound, a rail spur at a scrapyard in Hutchinson, and a dead-end track from the Wayzata Subdivision jutting to the west and ending at the beginning of the Dakota Rail Trail.